 }Viewability

-The viewability feature enables you to target ad placement opportunities based on the viewability rate of the impressions as measured by Moat.
+The viewability feature allows for the targeting of ad placement opportunities based on the viewability rate of the impressions measured by Yahoo.

 The viewability value is specified as a number between 0 and 1 that represents a viewability rate percentage.
 For example, 0.65 means 65%.